bvreede/OAmonitoring/README.md

 The pipeline harvests OA information from the following sources:

 ### DOAJ Data
-Source: On SURF Drive, OA Monitoring
-Date: December 31st 2019
 Content: all journals listed on DOAJ and therefore labeled as Full OA
 Result: doaj = TRUE/FALSE

 ### VSNU data
-Source: compiled from VSNU OA data on Surfdrive, OA Deals (2016 up until january 2020)
-Date: March 4th 2019
 Content: Cumulative list of all OA articles published within the Netherlands (not restricted to Utrecht) as part of the VSNU OA deal, including DOI, publisher and publication year.
 Result: vsnu = TRUE/FALSE

 ### Unpaywall data
 OA status according to Unpaywall, retrieved using their API (http://unpaywall.org/products/api).
 Result: ups = bronze/closed/doaj/gold/green/hybrid/NA

-### OA data in Pure
-Source: data available within UU/UMCU Pure report
-Date: March 9th 2019
-Content:
-Taverne keyword in Pure, used to determine Green OA Status and identify the Taverne share in Green OA.
-OA Status in Pure and file and file availability in repository.
-OA status is determined by employees of Utrecht University Library who manually check each publication added to Pure, add the full text and determine if it is OA available (Open/Embargoed/Closed).
-OA status is at this moment not part of the pipeline but is being used to identify items for the manual check.
-Result: taverne = TRUE/FALSE

 ## Assigning OA labels
 Each item has a OA label assigned based on the OA information harvested in a specific order: